jjacobs123/thrift-it-like-macklemore/README.md

 ### 3.3 • If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
 The data in this dataset is part of a larger dataset, namely the dataset Zalando maintains their product offerings with.
 As mentioned in section 2.2 and 2.3, the number of product offerings on the website of Zalando (both men’s "Pre-owned" and men’s "Regular") is dynamic.
 Meaning that the total number of instances will change over time, maybe per day or even per hour.
 As a conclusion, a fixed number of instances can never be set.
 For this matter it was chosen to base the sampling strategy on a momentarily observation of the number of instances.
 As the number of instances in this momentarily observation is still very large, it was chosen to see how many instances could be scraped within a reasonable timeframe of 2 hours per clothing section.
 As explained in section 2.3, it was chosen to use a sample of all product overview pages available, for both Zalando "Pre-Owned" and "Regular", to maintain a feasible scraping time.
 For both clothing sections 214 product overview pages are scraped after which the product URLs retrieved from these product overview pages are scraped to gather the product information.

-** Sorting options on Zalando**
+**Sorting options on Zalando**
 When viewing the Zalando website, there are several different ways in which you can sort the clothing items.
 Sorting can be done based on the highest popularity, the newest products, the lowest or highest price, or based on whether they are in the sale or not.
 The chosen sorting option will determine the sample of the data.

 *Zalando "Pre-owned"*
 For this data collection project, it was chosen to select items based on the newest Pre-owned products first.
 This sorting option is indicated in the URL by "order=activation_date".
 It was decided to work with this sorting option as it is the default option when viewing the product overview page.
 This will result in a dataset containing the most recent product offering on Zalando "Pre-owned".

 *Zalando "Regular"*
-It was chosen to select items based on the most populair products/brands first.
+It was chosen to select items based on the most popular products/brands first.
 This sorting option is the default option when viewing the product overview page.
-It was decided to use this sorting option as this provides us with information on the most populair products/brands on Zalando "Regular".
+It was decided to use this sorting option as this provides us with information on the most popular products/brands on Zalando "Regular".

 *Conclusion*
-By using this combination of sorting options, researchers will be able to research for example if populair brands/products from Zalando "Regular" also appear on Zalando "Pre-owned" and to what extent.
+By using this combination of sorting options, researchers will be able to research for example if popular brands/products from Zalando "Regular" also appear on Zalando "Pre-owned" and to what extent.

 ### 3.4 • Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?
 People involved in the data collection process were five students from the Master Marketing Analytics of whom none of they were compensated in terms of money.
 However, these students did get compensated with gaining a lot of new knowledge during this project, which they all can use in future projects and jobs.